 Parking for the disabled

-available on every level of the multi-storey Comfort E park, on Level 1 of Multi-storey Comfort B, C, D and on Level 4 of the multi-storey Comfort D park.
+Available on every level of the multi-storey Comfort E park, on Level 1 of Multi-storey Comfort B, C, and D and Level 4 of the multi-storey Comfort D park

 Parking for women (covered)